 Central Bucks School District Smart Racetrack Robotics Competition (Coming Soon)

-Made possible by a grant from Creative Financial Group and Penn Engineering, The Central Bucks School District Smart Racetrack Robotics Competition 2020 will take place in the fall of 2020 at our annual Young Engineers' Night and is open to Elementary, Middle and High School students.
-Award Plaques will be provided for first, second and third place finishers.
+Made possible by a grant from Creative Financial Group and Penn Engineering, The Central Bucks School District Smart Racetrack Robotics Competition is open to Elementary, Middle and High School students.
+Prizes will be provided for first, second and third place finishers.

 The objective will be to show judges your design process with the creation of a finished Smart Robotic Racetrack and make a brief presentation of your game using Robotic Components.